Ahnenpass

-The many Poles, Czechs and others of German descent in other countries were known as Volksdeutsche, and Aryan.
-Poles and Czechs not of German descent, and other Slavs, were not considered Aryans by Nazi Germany.
+The many Poles, Czechs, and others of German descent in other countries were known as Volksdeutsche, and Aryan.

-A definition of "Aryan" that included some non-European ethnic groups was deemed unacceptable; therefore, the Expert Advisor for Population and Racial Policy redefined "Aryan" as someone who is "tribally" related to "German blood".
+The Expert Advisor for Population and Racial Policy redefined "Aryan" as someone who is "tribally" related to "German blood".
 The implementing decree followed the pre-Nazi trend found in the Aryan Paragraph and read in pertinent part that:

 The applicable fields were later enlarged under different laws to include lawyers, teachers, and medical doctors, and required a proven Aryan lineage even to attend high school or get married.
 Usually, the lineage was investigated two generations back.
 The Ahnenpass cost 0.6 Reichsmarks.

 Holding an Ahnenpass was not on record; the document was shown whenever proof of Aryan descent was required.
 The Aryan proof had to be provided, for example, in the context of the South Tyrol Option Agreement, for which a special office was set up in Bolzano, a so-called Sippenkanzlei, under the direction of Franz Sylvester Weber.

 Due to the need for Ahnenpasses, genealogical research flourished in Nazi Germany.
 Opposition clergy helped many racially persecuted individuals by providing them with false certificates of ancestry necessary for survival.